willcreighton/willcreighton/README.md

-# Creative Engineer | Game Design Enthusiast | Pushing Innovation
+# Software Developer | Game Designer | Always Pushing Innovation

-Hey there! 👋 I'm Will Creighton, a passionate Software Engineer with a focus on creating efficient client-oriented visuals and a love for the world of game development.
+Hey there! 👋 I'm Will Creighton, a passionate Software Developer with a focus on creating efficient client-oriented visuals and a love for the world of game development.

 ## About Me